ChelsieSalome/Linux-Ass1/README.md

 * **UserKnownHostsFile /dev/null**: to define the file where SSH will save information about the host keys of servers we've connected to.
 Setting it to /dev/null because we don’t want to store persistent records of host keys.

+## Step 2: Accessing the New droplet
-* Run `ssh <droplet name>` to login to the newly create droplet
+1. * Run `ssh <droplet name>` to login to the newly create droplet

-7. Run `exit` to allow the system to save your changes and restart.
+2. Run `exit` to allow the system to save your changes and restart.

-8. Run `ssh wedDroplet`.
+3. Run `ssh wedDroplet`.
 You should be able to see the output as shown on the picture below, indicating a successful connection to your newly created droplet running Arch Linux.
 ![alt text](image-12.png)

 # V- Glossary